Amar'e Stoudemire: 2006–07: Comeback and All-NBA First Team selection

 Before the 2006–07 season, Stoudemire changed his jersey number from 32 to 1.
 Dijon Thompson had worn no. 1 the previous season.

 On February 18, 2007, Stoudemire appeared in the 2007 NBA All-Star Game, his second All-Star Game appearance.
-He scored 29 points and grabbed 9 rebounds, but missed out on MVP privileges to Kobe Bryant.
+He scored 29 points and grabbed 9 rebounds, but missed out on the MVP award to Kobe Bryant.

 During the 2007 playoffs, in a series against the San Antonio Spurs, Stoudemire accused Manu Ginóbili and Bruce Bowen of being "dirty" players.
 Stoudemire, along with teammate Boris Diaw, was suspended for Game 5 for leaving the bench area after an altercation between teammate Steve Nash and Spurs forward Robert Horry.
 The Suns lost to the Spurs in six games despite Stoudemire averaging 26.4 points, 10.6 rebounds and 2 blocks throughout the series.
 He finished the 2006–07 regular season averaging 20.4 points and 9.6 rebounds per game.
 He was selected to the All-NBA First Team.